sharmimathur/movie-ratings/README.md

 make more money?
 6. How does movie genre impact these previous questions?
 Can we split across horror / action / romance / etc.?
+7. What would be the relationship between the movies, that were released on the same date?
+8. How well did the movies perform financially, when they were released on the same weekend?
 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*